Rails End is gradually re-opening to the public over the next month.

 Joe Truss and Randy Pielsticker lead this fun, fledgling drum troupe.
 Throughout the summer we work on rhythm patterns and songs and take to the stage by invitation.
 We have performed at Minden Pride, Haliburton DrumFest and Hike Haliburton's Big Picnic.
 No need to audition.
 If you want to learn more this is for you!

 Our Drum Festival, set in the heart of Haliburton cottage country, is held the Saturday of Labour Day Weekend.
 It is a celebration of the awesomeness of rhythm in community including a world music performance; percussionists; drums; dancing; good food; an eclectic vendor market; family friendly activities; learn to drum experiences and drum circles; a costumed parade through the park and joyful frolicking all day long.
-In 2020 we welcome Toronto Tabla Youth Ensemble, under the direction of Ritesh Das, to Head Lake Park.
+In 2020 we had hoped to welcome Toronto Tabla Youth Ensemble, under the direction of Ritesh Das, to Head Lake Park.

 Haliburton DrumFest has many opportunities for Volunteers.
 You could assist with set up, at the water station or entrance gate, dancing, costume making, bubble making and, or course, be a drummer!